 20cm thin craft wire

-Written Pattern: To start: In Main colour cast on 16 stitches.
+To start: In Main colour make a slipknot and chain 17.
 Leave a long tail at the start to sew up the sides with later on.

-In Contrast colour yarn, embroider one of the smooth knit side ‘body’ panels of the sweater with the Christmas Tree pattern.
+In Contrast colour yarn, embroider one of the ‘body’ panels of the sweater with the Christmas Tree pattern.
 Secure the yarn before cutting it.
 See Diagram.

-Now fold your flat ‘sweater’ along rows 26-27.
-The neck should be centrally placed in the fold and the smooth ‘knit’ sides should be touching.
-The bumpy purl sides and the back of the embroidery should be facing you.
-Using the long tails of Main colour yarn and the large embroidery/wool needle, sew the sides of the sweater together by going up the ‘body’ and out along the ‘arm’ sections.
+Now fold your flat ‘sweater’ along rows 7-8.
+The neck should be centrally placed.
+Using the long tails on Main colour and the large embroidery/wool needle, sew the sides of the sweater together by going up the ‘body’ and out along the ‘arm’ sections.
+See diagram.

 With Contrast colour yarn, Double crochet 12 around the neck hole, 28 Dc around the waist, and 8 Dc around each sleeve cuff.
 Secure and cut the ends.
 Lastly bend your 20cm piece of wire into a coathanger shape.
 Your coathanger will seem wide for such a small garment, but this is to provide support to the shoulder.